cilium/cilium/Documentation/helm-values.rst

      - base64 encoded PEM values for the clustermesh-apiserver admin certificate and private key.
 Used if 'auto' is not enabled.
      - object
      - ``{"cert":"","key":""}``
+   * - clustermesh.apiserver.tls.authMode
+     - Configure the clustermesh authentication mode.
+Supported values: - legacy:     All clusters access remote clustermesh instances with the same               username (i.e., remote).
+The "remote" certificate must be               generated with CN=remote if provided manually. - migration:  Intermediate mode required to upgrade from legacy to cluster               (and vice versa) with no disruption.
+Specifically, it enables               the creation of the per-cluster usernames, while still using               the common one for authentication.
+The "remote" certificate must               be generated with CN=remote if provided manually (same as legacy). - cluster:    Each cluster accesses remote etcd instances with a username               depending on the local cluster name (i.e., remote-\ :raw-html-m2r:`<cluster-name>`\ ).
+The "remote" certificate must be generated with CN=remote-\ :raw-html-m2r:`<cluster-name>`               if provided manually.
+Cluster mode is meaningful only when the same               CA is shared across all clusters part of the mesh.
+     - string
+     - ``"legacy"``
    * - clustermesh.apiserver.tls.auto
      - Configure automatic TLS certificates generation.
 A Kubernetes CronJob is used the generate any certificates not provided by the user at installation time.
      - object